 Actions taken by an employer such as hiring, firing and disciplining an employee are not considered events that could cause a psychological injury that would be covered.

 The events must also be the main cause of the injury.
-As the cause of a psychological injury brought on by a single traumatic event is usually more evident, a DSM diagnosis may not be required to accept a claim.
+The cause of a psychological injury brought on by a single traumatic event is usually more evident.
+A DSM diagnosis may not be required to accept a claim in these cases.

 The WCB has a list of accredited psychologists that workers can contact regarding treatment for mental health issues arising from a work injury.